marinesciencedude/PapersPleaseModdingDoc/docs/xml/Intro.md

 Location: root/data

-Defines the intro used when starting a new game.
+Defines the slides of the intro when starting a new game.

 ### Usage